davefeilseifer/hri_projects_2023/week1/README.md

 If we change linear.x, then we can make the robot move forward and backward.
 If you change angular.z, you can make the robot turn.

-- Goal 2: Write a node to make the robot move:
+- Goal 2: Write some nodes to make the robot move:
--- In a square
+	- In a square
--- In a figure-eight
+	- In a figure-eight
--- In a triangle
+	- In a triangle

 ### Obstacle avoidance